kumarbyes/udacity_nanodegree_datascience_course1/README.md

 ### Project Motivation

-For this project, I was motivated to do something related to finance using machine learning.
 I was interested on how news channels and financial institutions make predictions about a country's projected growth rate based on economic, social and infrastructure factors.
-Two models were used for the prediction : linear regression and random forest.
+I wanted to understand which factors contribute to the GDP growth rate.
+Two models were used in the process : linear regression and random forest.
 Linear regression was used initially so that i can undertsand how the predictions are made.
 Random forest was used later to check how much better it performs than the linear regression model.
+To understand which factros influence the GDP growth, SHAP plots were studied.

 ### Dataset